yalin-liu/mongodb-driver-test/README.md

-# Node.js Example: Reading MongoDB documents
+# Node.js Example: Counting MongoDB documents
 An example of counting the number of documents in the `restaurant` collection

 ## Getting Started